ajazir/Asim_Data_Science/README.md

 Contributions to this repository are welcome!
 If you have SQL codes or scripts that you believe would be beneficial for Business data analysis in general and/ or the e-commerce and logistics domains using MySQL, feel free to submit a pull request.
 Please ensure that your contributions follow the established coding style and best practices.

 ### License
-This repository is licensed under the………….
+This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code in this repository for commercial or non-commercial purposes.
 See the LICENSE file for more details.